WebberZone/top-10/readme.txt

 * **Admin interface**: View list of daily and/or overall popular posts from within the dashboard.
 Top 10 also adds two sortable columns to your All Posts and All Pages pages in your WordPress Admin area
 * **Works with caching plugins** like WP-Super-Cache, W3 Total Cache or Quick Cache
 * **Extendable code**: Top 10 has tonnes of filters and actions that allow any developer to easily add features, edit outputs, etc.

+= GDPR =
+Top 10 is GDPR compliant as it doesn't collect any personal data about your visitors when installed out of the box.
+You can see the data the plugin stores in the `wp_top_ten` and `wp_top_ten_daily` tables in the database.
+Note: the prefix `wp` might be different if you have changed it from the default.

+YOU ARE RESPONSIBLE FOR ENSURING THAT ALL GDPR REQUIREMENTS ARE MET ON YOUR WEBSITE.

 = Donations =